dronir/RuuviTagInflux/README.md

 configured it enough that it's safely connected to your network, and ran `sudo apt-get update && sudo apt-get -y upgrade`.

-First install some stuff: `sudo apt-get -y install git pi-bluetooth bluez blueman`.
+First install some stuff: `sudo apt-get -y install git pi-bluetooth bluez python3-dev python3-pip`.

-[TODO: check exactly which of those bluetooth libraries are needed and remove rest.]

 You need a recent version of Python (3.8 probably works, but I have only tested on 3.9).
-Unfortunately on Raspbian you need to compile it yourself, since the version in the `apt` repository is too old.
+On older versions of Raspbian you need to compile it yourself, since the version in the `apt` repository is too old.
 Google "raspberry pi python 3.9 install" for instructions.
 It's not hard, but it takes a few minutes.

 After installing Python, upgrade Pip with `sudo python3 -m pip install --upgrade pip`.